Skip to Content

 2. Change Your Internet Browser to One that Pays

 • Swagbucks: I've been a Swagbucks user since 2009, and have earned over $3,000 with them (and they pay by PayPal cash, if you'd like, or through cash-like gift options like a Visa gift card).
-What's neat is you can earn this money just be searching the internet, or you can earn even more by participating in surveys.
+What's neat is you can earn this money just by searching the internet, or you can earn even more by participating in surveys.
 And you only need to be 13 years or older!

 3. Teen Surveys that Pay Cash